Home icon as a Jester's castle

 · Win → Drop back to £5 (1).

-The Fibonacci is popular because it feels more controlled than Martingale, but in long losing streaks, bets still climb quickly.
+The Fibonacci is popular because it feels more controlled than Martingale, but in long losing streaks, bets still climb quickly; some bettors also apply it to football matches because there are three possible outcomes, though the same volatility remains.

 The Labouchère system, also known as the Cancellation system, is a structured betting strategy that involves creating and adjusting a sequence of numbers to manage stakes.
 The system is designed to help players organize their bets over a series of wagers, focusing on risk management rather than guaranteeing profits.
 Here’s how it works: